attack68/rateslib/docs/source/api/rateslib.calendars.Cal.rst

 .. py:class:: Cal(holidays, week_mask)

-   A calendar object for making date roll adjustment calculations.
+   A calendar object for making date calculations.

    :param holidays: A list of dates that defines holidays.
    :type holidays: list of datetime